Tiryaki Hasan Pasha

-Tiryaki Hasan Pasha (Turkish: Tiryaki Hasan Paşa); also called Alacaatlı Hasan Pasha (1530–1611), was an Ottoman military commander, who participated in the Long Turkish War.
+Tiryaki Hasan Pasha (Turkish: Tiryaki Hasan Paşa; c.
+1530 – 1611) also called Alacaatlı Hasan Pasha, was an Ottoman military commander, who participated in the Long Turkish War.
 He received his education in the Enderun school.
+He is well-known for commanding the Ottoman troops at the Siege of Nagykanizsa, where he defeated the Habsburg army despite being outnumbered.

-Ottoman historian Mehmed Süreyya recorded Tiryaki never suffered single defeat in any battles he participated during his life.
+Ottoman historian Mehmed Süreyya recorded that Tiryaki never suffered a single defeat in any battles he participated in during his life.